-The Chief of Police or designee shall be responsible for compliance with the requirements of Civil Code § 1798.90.5 et seq.
+The Chief of Police shall be responsible for compliance with the requirements of Civil Code § 1798.90.5 et seq.
 This includes, but is not limited to (Civil Code § 1798.90.51; Civil Code § 1798.90.53):

-- (a) Only properly trained sworn officers, crime analysts, communication operators, records clerks and police assistants are allowed access to the ALPR system or to collect ALPR information. - (b) Ensuring that training requirements are completed for authorized users. - (c) ALPR system monitoring to ensure the security of the information and compliance with applicable privacy laws. - (d) Ensuring that procedures are followed for system operators and to maintain records of access in compliance with Civil Code § 1798.90.52. - (e) The title and name of the current designee in overseeing the ALPR operation is maintained.
-Continually working with the Custodian of Records on the retention and destruction of ALPR data.
-Working with the Custodian of Records on the retention and destruction of ALPR data. - (f) Ensuring this policy and related procedures are conspicuously posted on the department's website.
+- (a) Only properly trained sworn officers, crime analysts, communication operators, records clerks and police assistants are allowed access to the ALPR system or to collect ALPR information. - (b) Ensuring that training requirements are completed for authorized users. - (c) ALPR system monitoring to ensure the security of the information and compliance with applicable privacy laws. - (d) Ensuring that procedures are followed for system operators and to maintain records of access in compliance with Civil Code § 1798.90.52. - (e) The title and name of the current designee in overseeing the ALPR operation is maintained. - (f) Continually working with the Custodian of Records on the retention and destruction of ALPR data. - (g) Ensuring this policy and related procedures are conspicuously posted on the department's website.